SJDose/HowTO/README.md

+# HowTo
-# HowToCreated for assingment 3b
+Created for assingment 3b